 The Printmaking Minor offers students the opportunity to further explore their practice in methods of printmaking and to study its impact in history, culture and contemporary art.
 A balance of traditional and contemporary studio techniques will be covered to engage students' critical thinking and creative processes.
 This minor also examines artists and communities working with the multiple in areas of book arts, installation, and communication while exploring the root of printmaking as related to current print and digital methods through research and individual projects.

-The Printmaking minor is open to students majoring in Architecture/Landscape/Interiors, Communication Arts, Digital Media, Fine Arts and Toy Design.
-Because of their major curricular requirements , Fashion Design and Product Design will only be approved to enroll on a case-by-case basis.
+The Printmaking minor is open to students majoring in Communication Arts, Digital Media, Environmental Design (Architecture/Landscape/Interiors emphasis only), Fine Arts, Product Design and Toy Design.
+Because of their major curricular requirements, Environmental Design (Interiors + Furniture emphasis only) and Fashion Design will only be approved to enroll on a case-by-case basis.
 Students must be on track in their major and in good academic standing, with no more than 6 credits behind and a cumulative GPA of 2.0.

 |PRNT273||Printmaking: Integrated Media||3.0|